pssc/ha-addon-lms/lms/DOCS.md

 ## Support

-I only support the addon with LMS running on 9000 you can run it on other ports its untested and unproven.
+I only support the app with LMS running on 9000 you can run it on other ports its untested and unproven.
+I track the latest stable release not the nigtly, its possible to manually add a nightly but it will slow starup and consume more space, this is mainly mean for testing LMS fixes.

 ## Kown Issues
  - Permssions somtimes get nuked and reset to root, known to be an issue with restores from backup, lms doesn't run as root, try toggiling the `'set_permissions` option to correct this.
  - Ingress Plugin art work.
- - Image reszier set to mysqueezebox.com gives inconsistant results for ingress
+ - Image resizer set to mysqueezebox.com gives inconsistant results for ingress
- - Portainter addon web intewrface running on Port 9000 and alt port then burnt into /config/lms/prefs/server.prefs
+ - Portainter app web intewrface running on Port 9000 and alt port then burnt into /config/lms/prefs/server.prefs

 ## How to use